About Regeneration

 Eliminate 80 percent of food waste to feed more people using fewer resources on less land.

 Nearly 40% of all food produced on farms never reaches our mouths.
 Losses occur on the way to the store or through waste by food retailers, restaurants, and consumers.
-On a per-capita basis, much more food is wasted in the developed world than in developing countries, mostly in homes.
-In North America, two-thirds of food loss and waste occurs at the consumer stage.
+On a per-capita basis, much more food is wasted in the developed world than in developing countries.
+Though figures vary, 92 billion pounds of food are wasted in the United States each year, with over half coming from the food industry itself.
 Because food is an everyday part of our lives, and losses occur all along the supply chain, each of us has a role to play in ending food waste.

 Nexus Rating SystemBeta